sarinaesmailzadeh/sing-box-reality-daily-telegram/README.md

-# Fake HTML and subscribe to Sing-box
+# Fake HTML and subscribe to xray
 This part for fake html and give url link to members of the Telegram channel.